xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

    * **Enable "Attributes" filter**: If this setting is enabled, the filter block allows users to choose product attributes.
 If it disabled, filtering by attributes is not provided.

      {% note info %}
-     For the "Attributes" filter to be displayed, you need to have attributes configured in your store.
+     For the "Attributes" filter to be displayed, you need to have attributes configured in your store, and those need to be global or class-level attributes of the _Plain field_ and/or _Yes/No_ type.
+Attributes of the_Textarea_ type are never used for the product filter.
+     Note that you can control which attributes should be visible in the product filter, and which ones not.
+The visibility of a specific attribute for product filter can be adjusted in the Classes & attributes section of the Admin area (**Catalog** > **Classes & attributes**).
      For more info on the configuration of attributes, see {% link "Product classes and attributes" ref_T90ZcEpP %}.
      {% endnote %}

    * **Enable "Tags" filter**: If this setting is enabled, the filter block allows users to choose product tags.
 If it disabled, filtering by product tags is not provided.